jtleider/censusdata/docs/rst/example2.rst

 Using the Detail Tables
 -----------------------

-For this example, let's suppose we have looked up the variables we need by referring to the Table Shells.
+For this example, let’s suppose we have looked up the variables we need by referring to the Table Shells.
 We begin by downloading the data and checking the data we have received: